 She blinked at the sound of her name.
 There was nothing seductive in it, but the memories of how he'd once spoken her name were enough to hit her hard.
-She suspected that if he read the ingredients on a can of beans at the moment she would be hit just as hard.
+Though she suspected that if he read the ingredients on a can of beans at the moment she would be hit just as hard.
 Idiot.

-‘Since when do you own Stonybrook and why on earth would Ellen tell me I was welcome to the cottage for three weeks if you'd already bought it?’ she asked, picking up her own cup and turning, forcing him to move back.
+‘Since when do you own Stonybrook and why on earth would Ellen tell me I was welcome to the cottage for three weeks if you'd already bought it?’
+She asked, picking up her own cup and turning, forcing him to move back.

 For a moment it wasn’t clear if he would answer.
-His eyes were deep set and though they looked black at first glance, as would suit Lucifer, they were a dark grey, between slate and the color of the storm clouds before they broke.
+His eyes were deep set and though they looked black at first glance, as would suit Lucifer, they were a dark grey, between slate and the color of storm clouds before they broke.

 This close she could see he’d changed – there were fine lines fanning out beside his eyes which might have been laugh lines or more likely because he was accustomed to narrowing his eyes at people as he was at her right now.
 But then he was thirty-eight now.

 'I bought it last month from my uncle.
 And I have no idea why Ellen gave you a key.
 Maybe she thought I wouldn't be coming here yet or maybe she’s angry at Peter for selling.
 Ask her.'

 He was still too close and her heated blood followed the trail of his eyes as they moved over her face and downwards.
 She could almost imagine it, like a cartoon depiction of avid blood cells chasing the path of his gaze like lovesick damsels.
 Ludicrous.

 ‘What’s so funny?’ he asked, turning to sit down by the large wooden table.
 He wore dark jeans and a black tee-shirt but he still didn’t look any less dangerous than when he'd been near naked.
 She picked up the plate of croissants she’d bought in Windermere and sat down as well.